indranilokg/WIC/Step Up Authentication/react/README.md

 ![Demo](./public/3-demo.png)

-* Click on each of the following link to test the use case-
+* Click on each of the following links to test the use case-

   * **Step up session**